Create a next-generation call center with Voice Agent

 - Drive down costs: Reduce costs by using IBM Watson to handle some of your calls instead of using call center agents.

-- Deployment flexibility: Connect seamlessly to IBM Watson services in IBM Cloud from either a cloud-based or on-premises IBM Voice Gateway deployment.
+- Deployment flexibility: Connect seamlessly to IBM Watson services in IBM Cloud from either the cloud-based Voice Agent with Watson or on-premises with IBM Voice Gateway.

 When you have completed this code pattern, you will understand how to: